-5.2.2.
-Dynamic Detection Task
+$5.3.2.\ Dynamic Detection Task$

-The DynamicDetectionTask is a specialized version of SourceDetectionTask that adapts detection thresholds based on the local background and noise.
-This task was initially developed to address detection efficiency issues noted in HSC data.
+The DynamicDetectionTask is a specialized version of SourceDetectionTask that adjusts detection thresholds based on the local background and noise.
+This task was initially developed to address detection efficiency issues noted in HSC data, though to be related to correlations in the noise due to warping.
 First, DynamicDetectionTask detects sources using a lower detection threshold than normal.
 In so doing, we identify regions of the sky which are unlikely to contain real source flux.
-Next, a configurable number of sky objects are placed in these sky regions (1000 by default), and the PSF flux and standard deviation for each of these measurements is calculated.
+Next, a configurable number of sky objects (see refsec:sky-objects) are placed in these sky regions (1000 by default), and the PSF flux and standard deviation for each of these measurements is calculated.
 Using this information, we set the detection threshold such that the standard deviation of the measurements matches the median estimated error.

-5.2.3.
+5.3.3.
 MaskStreaksTask